 In January 2019, the Authority entered into a loan agreement with Blue Highway Capital for \$250,000.
 The purpose of the loan was to provide capital to rural businesses throughout Erie County.
 Minimum Interest, as that term is defined in the loan agreement, is due to ECGRA semiannually.
 Outstanding Minimum Interest, Fixed Interest, Participating Interest, and Principal are due on the Maturity Date, as that term is defined in the loan agreement.
 The entire principal is due in January of 2029, unless extensions are exercised.
-The loan has an outstanding principal balance of \$250,000 as of March 31, 2022.
+The loan has an outstanding principal balance of \$250,000 as of March 31, 2023.

 In March 2020, the Authority entered into a loan agreement with Bridgeway Capital to develop two separate coronavirus COVID-19 emergency loan funds, one to provide loans to small businesses within Erie County that have demonstrated actual negative economic impact due to effects of coronavirus COVID-19 in the amount of \$520,000, and one to provide loans to small Erie County nonprofit organizations for the purpose of providing the nonprofit organization with resources to aid in their mission based on local response to the pandemic in the amount of \$100,000.
 The loan bears zero interest.
 The entire outstanding balance is due in October of 2026, unless the forgiveness clause is exercised.
-The loan has an outstanding principal balance of \$620,000 as of March 31, 2022.
+The loan has an outstanding principal balance of \$620,000 as of March 31, 2023.

 In August 2020, the Authority entered into a loan agreement with Erie Center for Arts & Technology for \$500,000.
 The purpose of the loan was to rehabilitate Wayne School building in support of workforce development, educational, and healthcare programming anchoring a distressed neighborhood.
 Minimum Interest, as that term is defined in the loan agreement, is due to the Authority quarterly.
 Outstanding Minimum Interest, Fixed Interest, Participating Interest, and Principal are due on the Maturity Date, as that term is defined in the loan agreement.
 The entire principal is due in August of 2027, unless extensions are exercised.
-The loan has an outstanding principal balance of \$500,000 as of March 31, 2022.
+The loan has an outstanding principal balance of \$500,000 as of March 31, 2023.

 In January 2022, the Authority entered into a loan agreement with Youth Leadership Institute of Erie for \$188,000.
 The purpose of the loan was to create the Community Enterprise Financing Loan as a funding stream to make mission-related investments within Erie County for the purpose of assisting established community-based entrepreneurs that do not have access to available bank financing to provide upfront and startup capital to fund startup costs related to the receipt of a grant or service contract to provide a community enriching program.
 The Authority has designed this program as a means for gap financing, as banks often require collateral to make lines of credit available, leaving small budget or undercapitalized organizations no alternatives but to use high-interest loans.
-This is a zero-percent interest rate loan with a maturity date of February of 2023.
-The loan has an outstanding principal balance of \$124,080 as of March 31, 2022.
+This is a zero-percent interest rate loan with an original maturity date of February of 2023.
+Subsequent to the original maturity date, the Authority and the Youth Leadership Institute of Erie agreed to extend the maturity date until approximately June 2025.
+The loan has an outstanding principal balance of \$121,824 as of March 31, 2023.